Automattic/themes/bain-marie/readme.txt

 foodblog-aboutme.jpg: Image generated with AI on Midjourney

-All the following icons were created by Beatriz Fialhoa and released under the CC0 License: preptime-icon.png servings-icon.png cookingtime-icon.png
+All the following icons were created by Beatriz Fialho and released under the CC0 License: preptime-icon.png servings-icon.png cookingtime-icon.png